masonbair/devApacheDocker/README.md

   2. The second container is just XPRA and Ray.
 There is a possibility to split this container up into 2 new containers.
 One with XPRA and one with Ray, but when Ray runs a macro, it sets a display number, and XPRA needs to access that display number in order to work properly.
 So maybe look for a way to send a display number to another container for this to work.

 Currently working on automation within the server.
+This will work by having scripts that automatically pull the new version of the program and build up containers.